ATTAINING TO THE OUT-RESURRECTION (EXCERPT OF STUDY GUIDE FOR THE BOOK OF PHILIPPIANS)

 The Greek term employed here is out-resurrection.
 It is not used elsewhere in the New Testament unless one regards the term first resurrection as its equivalent, which is how the author regards it.
 It is our point of view that Paul’s “out-resurrection” is the same as the “first resurrection.”

 But the rest of the dead did not live again until the thousand years were finished.
 This [living again] is the first resurrection.
 (Revelation 20:5)

 Philippians 3:11 is a remarkable verse.
 It does not fit our traditional understanding of the resurrection from the dead.

 The term out-resurrection implies an earlier resurrection, a first resurrection from among the dead.

 There may be no greater doctrinal need in our day than the understanding of the first resurrection and our need to attain to it.
 The Christian discipleship always is to be pursued with the intention of attaining to a “better resurrection.”

 The context of Philippians 3:11 suggests that the out-resurrection is directly related to knowing the power of Christ’s resurrection and sharing His sufferings, and also to the change of our mortal body, for Paul states a few verses later:

-Who shall change our vile body [the body of our humbling], that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself (Philippians 3:21).
+who will transform our lowly [humiliating] body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.
+(Philippians 3:21)

 No doubt the out-resurrection is the resurrection of which Paul spoke in Romans 8:11, I Corinthians 15:52, and I Thessalonians 4:16; and the Apostle John revealed in Revelation 20:4-6.… and they lived and reigned with Christ a thousand years (Revelation 20:4).